mrfragger/substitcher/README.md

 - timeline position of where it'll resume
 - press h 1-9 to quickly open history entries
 - sorted by most recent
+- only shows most recent chapter with a particular audiobook

 ![](assets/screenshots/history.jpg)

 ### Playlist
-- set multiple playlists and switch between them (in Fonts panel)
+- set up to 10 playlists and switch between them
 - search through entire playlist
 - p 1-9 to quickly open playlist entries